sindelio/SinDES/README.md

 The usual strategy to exchange a symmetric key consists in the following steps:

-1. Choosing and asymmetric algorithm.
+1. Choosing an asymmetric cryptography algorithm.
 2. Encrypting the symmetric key with the public asymmetric key of the addressee.
 3. Sending the encrypted symmetric key to the addressee.
 4. The addressee decrypts the symmetric key with his private asymmetric key.